How to Make Lasagna alla Bolognese | Authentic Italian Lasagna Recipe

 Cut about 1/4 of the dough off with a knife and keep the remainder wrapped in plastic so it doesn’t dry out.
 If using a machine, start rolling with the thickest setting (usually 1) and gradually increase the number until you reach the correct thinness.
 Dust the pasta lightly with flour before rolling and each time it comes out of the machine.
 Roll the pasta out into a long sheet (feel free to cut it in half at any point if it gets too long to manage) until it is about 1/16-inch (2mm) in thickness—the #5 setting on a standard Marcato Atlas machine.

-If you use a rolling pin, cut about 1/3 of the dough off and keep the remainder wrapped.
-Roll it out into a big circle on a large, smooth surface and dust the dough liberally with flour as you work.
-Flip it over often as you roll it out.
-When the dough is about 1/16th inch (2mm) thin, it’s ready to cut.
+To use a rolling pin, set aside about 1/3 of the pasta dough and keep the rest wrapped.
+Roll out the dough on a large, smooth surface and dust it with flour as you work.
+Flip it over frequently.
+When the dough is thin enough, about 1/16th inch (2mm), it's ready to cut.

-Lay the pasta sheets flat on clean, kitchen towels so that they don’t overlap.
-Repeat the rolling and cutting process until all of the remaining pasta dough is finished.
-While you work, bring the pot of spinach water back up to a rolling boil.
+Lay the pasta sheets flat on clean kitchen towels, avoiding overlapping.
+Repeat the rolling and cutting process until all the pasta dough is used.
+As you work, bring the pot of spinach water back up to a rolling boil.

-Now comes the fun part: assembling the lasagna.
-Begin by spreading a thin layer of ragù in the bottom of a 2-quart baking dish.
-Drizzle a few spoonfuls of besciamella on top and spread it into the ragù.
-Next, assemble a single layer of pasta sheets on top (the individual pieces can overlap slightly).
-Cut pasta pieces to fit so that you can fill any holes and corners that might be exposed.
+To assemble the lasagna, start by spreading a thin layer of ragù on the bottom of a 2-quart baking dish.
+Drizzle a few spoonfuls of besciamella on top and spread it around.
+Arrange a layer of pasta sheets on top, overlapping them slightly and cutting them to fill any gaps.

 On top of the pasta, spread a hearty layer of ragù, followed by an even spread of some chopped mozzarella, a generous drizzle of besciamella, and a dusting of grated Parmigiano cheese.
 Now, the layers just repeat!
 Pasta, ragù, mozzarella, besciamella, Parmigiano.